cp-algorithms/cp-algorithms/src/dynamic_programming/knapsack.md

     f[j + w[i]] = max(f[j + w[i]], f[j] + v[i]);
 ```

-Despite the same transfer rule as 0-1 knapsack, the code above is incorrect for it.
+Despite having the same transition rule, the code above is incorrect for 0-1 knapsack.

 Observing the code carefully, we see that for the currently processed item $i$ and the current state $f_{i,j}$,
 when $j\geqslant w_{i}$, $f_{i,j}$ will be affected by $f_{i,j-w_{i}}$.